 What else is important to know?

-• • Bonuses are considered miscellaneous income, and may be reportable to the IRS on Form 1099-MISC (or Form 1042-S, if applicable).
+• Bonuses are considered income and may be reportable on IRS Form 1099-INT or Form 1042-S as applicable.
 SoFi is required to do this reporting in compliance with the applicable federal and state reporting requirements.
 Recipient is responsible for any applicable federal, state or local taxes associated with receiving the bonus offer; consult with your tax advisor to determine applicable tax consequences.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.